kubevirt/kubevirt/deploy/kustomize/README.md

 There are two distinct options to deliver HCO operator to OLM - Marketplace and Image Registry.

 ### Marketplace
-This method is taking advantage of CatalogSourceConfig, pointing to an OperatorSource, which makes the operator available on OLM OperatorHub.
+This method is taking advantage of OperatorSource, which makes the operator available on OLM OperatorHub (implicitly creating a CatalogSource with the same name).
 To manually deliver HCO using marketplace, edit `spec.registryNamespace` of `marketplace/operator_source.yaml` to the desired value (default is "kubevirt-hyperconverged"), and run:
 ```
 oc apply -k marketplace